Manage the availability of Linux virtual machines

 - Use separate storage account for each VM in an Availability Set.
 Do not share Storage accounts with multiple VMs in the same Availability Set.
 It is acceptable for VMs across different Availability Sets to share storage accounts if above best practices are followed

-Combine a load balancer with availability sets
+Combine a load balancer with availability zones or sets

-Combine the Azure Load Balancer with an availability set to get the most application resiliency.
+Combine the Azure Load Balancer with an availability zone or set to get the most application resiliency.
 The Azure Load Balancer distributes traffic between multiple virtual machines.
 For our Standard tier virtual machines, the Azure Load Balancer is included.
 Not all virtual machine tiers include the Azure Load Balancer.
 For more information about load balancing your virtual machines, see Load Balancing virtual machines.

 If the load balancer is not configured to balance traffic across multiple virtual machines, then any planned maintenance event affects the only traffic-serving virtual machine, causing an outage to your application tier.
 Placing multiple virtual machines of the same tier under the same load balancer and availability set enables traffic to be continuously served by at least one instance.